UCF-SDTeam13/echelon-bike/README.md

 * GNU Toolchain (Optional, for Editing in Visual Studio Code) gcc-arm-none-eabi-8-2019-q3 version as "gcc-arm-none-eabi-8-2019-q3"

+Libaries should be placed in a "Libraries" folder at the same level as echelon-bike.

 ## Compiling / Running
 Project Folder Structure with Dependencies
 * echelon-bike/ble_bike.c